 Contributions to the Artists’ Social Security Fund are levied in the Federal Republic of Germany.

-Since during the tour, performances take place in the territory of the Federal Republic of Germany, the Danish organizer is liable to social security contributions.
-If a contractual relationship exists between German organizers and foreign companies, the contributions usually have to be paid by the German organizers.
+Since during the tour, performances take place in the territory of the Federal Republic of Germany, social security contribution is applicable.
+Organizers from abroad are not liable to contributions in general; but if a contractual relationship exists between German organizers and foreign companies, the contributions usually have to be paid by the German organizers.

 In the opposite case, if a German-based theatre company performs in Denmark, the German organizer is not liable to contributions.

-The obligation to contributions extends to all remunerations paid for artistic jobs in Germany, even if the artist/publicist is not subject to compulsory insurance according to the Artists’ Social Security Act (§ 25 Abs.
+The obligation to contributions extends to all remunerations paid for artistic and publicistic jobs in Germany, even if the artist or publicist is not subject to compulsory insurance according to the Artists’ Social Security Act (§ 25 Abs.
 1 Satz 1 KSVG).
-This means that the user’s contribution is payable even when foreign artists are contracted, providing that the client is registered within the territory of application of the Artists’ Social Security Fund.
+This means that the user’s contribution is payable even when foreign artists are contracted, providing that the client or a cooperation partner is registered within the territory of application of the Artists’ Social Security Fund.

 General information on the obligation of organizers to contribute can be found here (in German language).